Al-Mahani: Mathematics

 His works on mathematics covered the topics of geometry, arithmetic, and algebra.
 Some of his mathematical work might have been motivated by problems he encountered in astronomy.
-The 10th century catalogue Kitab al-Fihrist mentions al-Mahani's contributions in mathematics but not those in astronomy.
+The 10th century catalogue Al-Fihrist mentions al-Mahani's contributions in mathematics but not those in astronomy.

 He also worked on current mathematical problems at his time.
-He wrote commentaries on Greek mathematical works: Euclid's Elements, Archimedes' On the Sphere and Cylinder and Menelaus' Sphaerica.
+He wrote commentaries on Greek mathematical works: Euclid's Elements, Archimedes' On the Sphere and Cylinder and Menelaus of Alexandria's Sphaerica.
 In his commentaries he added explanations, updated the language to use "modern" terms of his time, and reworked some of the proofs.
 He also wrote a standalone treatise Fi al-Nisba ("On Relationship") and another on the squaring of parabola.

 His commentaries on the Elements covered Books I, V, X and XII; only those on Book V and parts of those on book X and XII survive today.
-In the Book V commentary, he worked on ratio, proposing a theory on the definition of ratio based on continued fractions that was later discovered independently by Al-Nayrizi.
+In the Book V commentary, he worked on ratio, proposing a theory on the definition of ratio based on continued fractions that was later discovered independently by al-Nayrizi.

 In the Book X commentary, he worked on irrational numbers, including quadratic irrational numbers and cubic ones.
 He expanded Euclid's definition of magnitudes—which included only geometrical lines—by adding integers and fractions as rational magnitudes as well as square and cubic roots as irrational magnitudes.
 He called square roots "plane irrationalities" and cubic roots "solid irrationalities", and classified the sums or differences of these roots, as well as the results of the roots' additions or subtractions from rational magnitudes, also as irrational magnitudes.
 He then explained Book X using those rational and irrational magnitudes instead of geometric magnitudes like in the original.

 His commentaries of the Sphaerica covered book I and parts of book II, none of which survive today.
 His edition was later updated by Ahmad ibn Abi Said al-Harawi (10th century).
 Later, Nasir al-Din al-Tusi (1201–1274) dismissed Al-Mahani and Al-Harawi's edition and wrote his own treatment of the Sphaerica, based on the works on Abu Nasr Mansur.
 Al-Tusi's edition became the most widely known edition of the Sphaerica in the Arabic-speaking world.

 Al-Mahani also attempted to solve a problem posed by Archimedes in On the Sphere and Cylinder, book II, chapter 4: how to divide a sphere by a plane into two volumes of a given ratio.
 His work led him to an equation, known as "Al-Mahani's equation" in the Muslim world: $x^3 + c^2b = cx^2$.
-However, as documented later by Omar Khayyam, "after giving it lengthy meditation" he eventually failed to solve the problem.
+However, as documented later by Omar Khayyam, "after giving it lengthy meditation", he eventually failed to solve the problem.
 The problem was then considered unsolvable until 10th century Persian mathematician Abu Ja'far al-Khazin solved it using conic sections.